U.S. job growth exceeds forecast as unemployment rate falls

 Americans classified as long-term unemployed, or those who have been unemployed for 27 weeks or more, declined by 560,000 in July — the biggest drop on record.

-Fed Governor Christopher Waller said this week that if the next two monthly employment reports show continued gains, he could back such a move.
+Fed Gov. Christopher Waller said this week that if the next two monthly employment reports show continued gains, he could back such a move.

 Overall job growth in July was bolstered by a 220,700 seasonally adjusted gain in local education payrolls.
 The government attempts to smooth out the school-related dismissals that occur during the summer months.
 Because of smaller staffing levels this spring, the adjustment resulted in a larger July gain.